-#1 Depending on what you have in stock, create a base using an assortment of onions, garlic, celery and carrots.
-Cut the onions, celery and carrots into 1/2 inch dice for a heartier soup.
+- Depending on what you have in stock, create a base using an assortment of onions, garlic, celery, and carrots.
+Cut the onions, celery, and carrots into 1/2-inch dice for a heartier soup.

-#2 As a basic process, saute your base vegetables for about 10 minutes to draw out the natural sugars, then add any dried herbs and seasonings along with the leftover chicken and finally add the chicken stock, we usually add 4 cups (two boxes of broth) and simmer for about 20 minutes.
+- As a basic process, cook your base vegetables for about 10 minutes to draw out the natural sugars, then add any dried herbs and seasonings along with the leftover chicken and finally add stock — we love this recipe for homemade chicken stock, we usually add 4 cups and simmer for about 20 minutes.

-#3 Add some pasta, rice or uncooked potatoes to the soup for some heartiness, for 4 cups of chicken broth use about 1/2 - 3/4 cups of uncooked rice and pasta and 1 large uncooked potato cut into cubes.
+- Add some pasta, rice or uncooked potatoes to the soup for some heartiness, for 4 cups of chicken broth use about 1/2 to 3/4 cups of uncooked rice and pasta and one large uncooked potato cut into cubes.
 If you are using rice, add it at the same time as the chicken stock and simmer for 20 minutes.
-If you are adding pasta, add it 10 minutes before serving so the pasta does not get overcooked.
-For potatoes, add them 5 minutes into sauteing the base vegetables.
+If you are adding pasta, add it 10 minutes before serving, so the pasta does not get overcooked.
+For potatoes, add them 5 minutes into cooking the base vegetables.

-#4 Just before you add chicken stock add a mixture of dried herbs for extra depth of flavor, my favorites are to add one bay leaf and about a tablespoon of herbs du Provence or Italian Seasoning per 4 cups of chicken stock
+- Just before you add chicken stock add a mixture of dried herbs for more flavor.
+My favorites are a bay leaf and about a tablespoon of herbs du Provence or Italian Seasoning per 4 cups of chicken stock.

-#6 If you have it in stock, add one can of diced tomatoes for a richer broth or a can of beans, just make sure you rinse the beans before adding them to the soup.
+- Add one can of diced tomatoes for a richer broth or a can of beans.
+We like to rinse the beans before adding them to the soup.

-#8 For a creamier and more luscious soup you could add about 1/4 cup of milk or half and half or even allow some mascarpone cheese to melt into the soup.
+- For a creamier and more luscious soup, you could add about 1/4 cup of milk or half and half or even allow some mascarpone cheese to melt into the soup.
 This also rounds out the flavors nicely.